First time here?

 Strategy 1: Read Dinner: A Love Story, The Book!
 It’s the whole experience wrapped up into 300 recipe-packed, story-packed, color-photo-packed pages.
 When you’re done with that, check out book two, Dinner: The Playbook for down-and-dirty, roll-up-your-sleeves meal strategies, tips, and recipes.
 Naturally, you’ll be so addicted to DALS by then, that you will want to have my next book, How to Celebrate Everything, as soon as it is available in September 2016.
 To that end: Pre-order here.

 Now, while you wait for them to arrive, here’s what I suggest: First, read my “About” page.
-There you’ll learn about the mission of DALS and meet all the players around the dinner table — me (Jenny), Andy (father, book editor, frequent contributor), Phoebe (book hound, eighth grader), and Abby (soccer player, seventh grader).
+There you’ll learn about the mission of DALS and meet all the players around the dinner table — me (Jenny), Andy (father, book editor, frequent contributor), Phoebe (book hound, cross-country animal, eighth grader), and Abby (soccer player, aspiring animator, seventh grader).
 Then, for your convenience, I’ve distilled the last few years into this list of posts which hopefully illustrate the wide range of content you can expect when you come back tomorrow.
 (And you will come back tomorrow, right?)
 If you work your way through the list, I promise you’ll feel up to speed, if not completely sick of us.

 Ten Things You Should Know About Us